 Sam McIlhagga - Director of Bands Albion College

 Donald S. "Doby" Dobrosky, Sr., founder, CEO emeritus, director, and board advisor, holds a B.A. in economics from Lake Forest College and a second B.A. in music from Skidmore College.
 Mr. Dobrosky performed with the Nutley Symphony, Montclair Symphony, Skaneateless Summer Band, and even with his own dance band at local clubs and venues.
 A Naval Reserve bandsman, he directed the Naval Air Technical Training Center Band in Memphis.
 Doby served as a percussion specialist with Lenawee Schools, as staff percussionist for the Croswell Opera House, as principal with the Lenawee Pops Orchestra, and as founder of the Tecumseh Pops Orchestra.
 He also directed the pit orchestra at the Tecumseh Center for the Arts, conducted the Saline Players, appeared with the Ann Arbor Light Opera, and performed with the Dexter Community Band.

-Ms. Katherine O. Johnson, co-founder, director, and board advisor, holds a B.A. in English literature from Swathmore College and a B.Mus. from University of Michigan majoring in choral education and piano.
+Ms. Katherine O. Johnson, co-founder, director, and board advisor, holds a Bachelor of Arts degree in English literature from Swathmore College and a Bachelor's degree in Music from University of Michigan majoring in choral education and piano.
 She also studied theatre at Cornell for two years.
 Kathe teaches piano privately, performs on organ, plays ‘cello, and strums bluegrass guitar.
 She has worked extensively with area theatre groups, jazz ensembles, and even a rock band.
 Ms. Johnson currently sings with the Willis Patterson Our Own Thing Chorale.